Views 837

 - Bring it down through the right channel, making a U-turn at the bottom.

-- Pull it up through the left channel and through the thread take-up lever.
+- Pull it up through the left channel and the thread take-up lever.

 - Finally, guide it down to the needle area.